Laxmikant–Pyarelal: 1960s: Rise to prominence

-1970s: Competition from R. D. Burman
+1970s: Competition from contemporaries

-In the early-1970s, Laxmikant–Pyarelal faced competition from R. D. Burman whose Electronic rock revolutionized the Hindi film music and he emerged as top favorite of the then superstar Rajesh Khanna and filmmakers, such as Shakti Samanta, Nasir Hussain, Anand Brothers, Ravikant Nagaich and Gulzar, among others and composed for majority of their films.
+In the early-1970s, Laxmikant–Pyarelal faced competition from R. D. Burman whose electronic rock compositions revolutionized the Hindi film music and he emerged as top favorite of superstar Rajesh Khanna and various other filmmakers, such as Shakti Samanta, Nasir Hussain, Anand Brothers, Ravikant Nagaich and Gulzar, among others and composed for majority of their films.

-Despite this, Laxmikant–Pyarelal continued to deliver musical hits, including Mohan Kumar's romantic drama Aap Aye Bahaar Ayee (1971), which had Rajendra Kumar in the lead role, Satyen Bose's crime drama Jeevan Mrityu (1970) and Raj Khosla's action drama Mera Gaon Mera Desh (1971), both starring Dharmendra, Mukul Dutt's romance Aan Milo Sajna (1970), Rahul Rawail's muslim social Mehboob Ki Mehndi (1971) and M. A. Thirumugam's comedy drama Haathi Mere Saathi (1971), all three having Rajesh Khanna in the lead.
+Despite this, Laxmikant–Pyarelal continued to deliver musical hits, including Mohan Kumar's romantic drama Aap Aye Bahaar Ayee (1971), which had Rajendra Kumar in the lead role, Satyen Bose's crime drama Jeevan Mrityu (1970) and Raj Khosla's action drama Mera Gaon Mera Desh (1971), both starring Dharmendra, Mukul Dutt's romance Aan Milo Sajna (1970) and M. A. Thirumugam's comedy drama Haathi Mere Saathi (1971), both having Rajesh Khanna in the lead.
 The soundtracks of Aan Milo Sajna and Jeevan Mrityu were highly successful and two of the best-selling Hindi film albums of the year, respectively.
-On the other hand, the music of Haathi Mere Saathi was a bigger chartbuster and among the best-selling Bollywood albums of the 1970s.
+On the other hand, the music of Haathi Mere Saathi was an even bigger chartbuster and among the best-selling Bollywood albums of the 1970s.

 In 1972, they composed for Manoj Kumar's third directional venture Shor.
 One of its song "Ek Pyar Ka Nagma Hai", a duet by Mangeshkar and Mukesh with lyrics written by Santosh Anand emerged a mass favorite and got Laxmikant–Pyarelal another nomination in the Filmfare Award for Best Music Director category.
-Apart from Shor, their other notable works that year were in Basu Chatterjee's Piya Ka Ghar, Mohan Sehgal's Raja Jani and Naresh Kumar's Gora Aur Kala, which had evergreen melodies "Yeh Jeevan Hai", sung by Kishore Kumar, "Aa Aaja Aaja", a solo by Mangeshkar and "Dheere Dheere Bol, Koi Sun Na Le", a duet by Mukesh and Mangeshkar, respectively.
+Apart from Shor, their other notable works that year were in Raja Jani, Gora Aur Kala, Piya Ka Ghar and Jeet, which had evergreen melodies "Aa Aaja Aaja", a solo by Mangeshkar, "Dheere Dheere Bol, Koi Sun Na Le", a duet by Mukesh and Mangeshkar, "Yeh Jeevan Hai", sung by Kishore Kumar and "Chal Prem Nagar", a duet by Mohammed Rafi and Mangeshkar, respectively.